 But once again Luke hasn’t just shown us a big picture.
 Mary’s visit to Elisabeth is a wonderful human story – of the older woman, pregnant at last after hope had gone, and the younger one, pregnant far sooner than she had expected.
 That might have been a moment of tension: Mary might have felt proud, Elizabeth perhaps resentful.
 Nothing of that happens.
 Instead, the intimate details: John, three months before his birth, leaping in the womb at Mary’s voice, and the Holy Spirit carrying Elizabeth into shouted praise and Mary into song.

 Underneath it all is a celebration of God.
 God has taken the initiative – God the Lord, the saviour, the Powerful One, the Holy One, the Merciful One, the Faithful One.
 God is the ultimate reason to celebrate.

 The stories of the special pregnancies of Mary and Elizabeth is about much more than their just their mutual joy.
 It is about the great fulfilment of God’s promises and purpose and also reminds us of another important thing.
 God regularly works through ordinary people, doing what they normally do, who with a mixture of half-faith and devotion are holding themselves ready for whatever God has in mind.
 So while you enjoy, what I hope will be a joyful and peaceful Christmas, remember that God has a plan for everyone, and be ready to serve him, and follow Him whichever way and whenever he leads.

+Blessed are you, sovereign Lord, just and true, to you be praise and glory for ever.
+Of old you spoke by the mouth of your prophets, but in our days you speak through your Son, whom you have appointed the heir of all things.
 Grant us, your people, to walk in his light, that we may be found ready and watching when he comes again in glory and judgement; for you are our light and our salvation.
 Blessed be God for ever.
 AMEN